Dark Mode

 How Much Is The Green Card Renewal Fee?

-The fees for filing and biometric services are non-refundable and conclusive, irrespective of the outcome of your application or whether you decide to withdraw your request.
+The fee is non-refundable and conclusive, irrespective of the outcome of your application or whether you decide to withdraw your request.

 Typically, in the cases when you do not owe a filing fee, you will need to submit additional documents.
 An experienced immigration lawyer can help you determine what documents are needed.